 Differences Between Meraki & RADIUS Integration

-- Ability to publicly post password to network allowing users to access network, but not internet.
+- Ability to publicly post passwords to a network allowing users to access the network, but not the internet.

-- User gets splash page or captive portal on device, which prompts them to register for new membership or log in to existing one at coworking space.
+- User gets a splash page or captive portal on the device, which prompts them to register for new membership or log in to an existing one at a space.

 - Proximity system checks to see if membership registered for grants internet access or not.
 If it does it leverages Meraki's API to provision device for life of user's membership.
 User will not see splash page again as long as user has paid membership.
 As soon as user's membership expires their device is reprovisioned and user is kicked off network.

 - For conference room bookings Meraki automatically creates a new SSID for guests for the duration of the reservation.
 Once the reservation is over Meraki tears down network.

 - Uses WEP Enterprise Encryption (802.1x)

 - User selects network and enters username and password (same login credentials to log into Proximity site)

-- User can't log into wifi network if they don't have username or password set up within the Proximity Network and have an active membership at the space that grants them internet access.
+- User can't log into the WiFi network if they don't have a username or password set up within the Proximity Network and have an active membership at the space that grants them internet access.

-- It's recommended to have secondary network just for onboarding new members.
+- It's recommended to have a secondary network just for onboarding new members.
 (Meraki is great for this!)

 - In the "New Membership" email the space manager can add copy to ask new members to join the RADIUS network.